r-aaron-graham/atlasai-rag-pipeline-showcase/USAGE.md

-# 🚀 How to Run These Notebooks
+# 🚀 Usage Guide: Running the RAG Showcase

+This guide will walk you through setting up, exploring, and extending the Retrieval-Augmented Generation (RAG) notebooks provided in this repository.

+---

+## 🧰 Prerequisites

+- Python 3.10+
+- Conda (recommended)
+- JupyterLab or VSCode
+- OpenAI API Key (stored as `OPENAI_API_KEY` in env)

+---

+## 1️⃣ Setup Instructions

-## Step 1: Clone the Repository
+### 🔹 Clone the Repository

 ```bash
 git clone https://github.com/your-username/atlasai-rag-pipeline-showcase.git
 cd atlasai-rag-pipeline-showcase